Skip to Content

 Self-understanding, compassion, and the pursuit of truth through observation and analytical thinking are values reflected in every class.

-• The Bachelor of Arts in Psychology degree at Landmark College will provide opportunities for students to apply psychological and educational principles to behavior and learning, and to demonstrate comprehension of major concepts, theoretical perspectives, historical trends, and empirical findings.
+• The Bachelor of Arts in Psychology degree at Landmark College provides opportunities for students to apply psychological and educational principles to behavior and learning and to demonstrate comprehension of major concepts, theoretical perspectives, historical trends, and empirical findings.

-Students will benefit from associations, (e.g., internships, shared research projects, symposium participation) with the Landmark College Institute for Research and Training (LCIRT).
+Students benefit from associations (e.g., internships, shared research projects, symposium participation) with the Landmark College Institute for Research and Training (LCIRT).

 • Education